arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 The Ethernet properties consist of `ip`, `dns`, `gateway`, and `subnet` elements and are called arguments for the `eth.begin()` method to assign these properties for Opta™.
 These elements are defined to your preference or network requirements, and previous addresses are one configuration example that can be applied.
 The `ip(192, 168, 1, 2)` is the IP address assigned to Modbus TCP Slave Opta™.

+These properties — `ip`, `dns`, `gateway`, and `subnet` — are provided as arguments to the `Ethernet.begin()` method, setting its properties for Opta™.
+It can be adjusted as per your preference or based on network prerequisites.
+The IP address `ip(192, 168, 1, 2)` is designated for the Modbus TCP Slave Opta™.

-The sketch comes with some important lines commented by default when you create the project file in PLC IDE.
-You will need to uncomment the lines to make the effect of the configuration and set the features by downloading the sketch manually to Opta™ at the `Opta™ Configuration` window.
+When initializing a project file in PLC IDE, certain essential lines within the sketch are commented out.
+These lines should be uncommented to activate the configurations.
+Once this is done, the sketch should be manually downloaded to Opta™ through the `Opta™ Configuration` window.

-The following image shows the `Status variables (volatile)` window, where you will define the `cnt` variable with its access address and its data type to share over Modbus TCP.
+The following image shows the `Status variables (volatile)` window.
+Here, you'll define the cnt variable, assigning its access address and datatype for Modbus TCP transmission.

 ![Arduino PLC IDE - Opta™ Slave Status Variable](assets/opta_plcide_server_statVar.svg)